sunnya97/ethereum-developers-guide/truffle.md

 # Truffle

-There are a number of Dapp development frameworks such as Embark and Dapple.
+There are a number of dapp development frameworks such as Embark and Dapple.
 However, for now, this tutorial will focus on Truffle because it is the most popular framework at the moment.
 It will help you manage, test, and eventually deploy your smart contracts.

 ###### [Installation](http://truffleframework.com/docs/getting_started/installation) \[10 min tutorial\]